Turkey Curry Puffs

 Do you remember a few weeks ago on our Super Easy Crab Salad post we talked about all the unique and fun ways to use curry powder.
 Well now you can add one more to your list and that is our super simple Turkey Curry Puff Recipe.

 We had ground turkey in the refrigerator but really you could use ground beef, ground lamb, ground pork or even a mushroom medley if you want a vegetarian version.
 We found that ground turkey is tender and delicious and makes a great filling for the turkey curry puffs.
+If you are looking for other delicious ways to enjoy ground turkey be sure to try our Thai Curry Turkey Tofu Meatballs and Ground Turkey Sweet Potato Curry.

 Puff Pastry that is frozen is always a great thing to have on hand as you can make so many delicious dishes in a flash.
 Have you tried our Blueberry Buckle Almond Tart? or our Berry and Peach Pudding Tart?